onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-Usually, selector functions are a bit more interesting and return only selected parts of the contents of the Redux store.
+Usually, selector functions are a bit more interesting and *return only selected parts of the contents of the Redux store*.
 We could for example return only tasks marked as important:

 ```js
 const importantTasks = useSelector(state => state.filter(task => task.important))
 ```

-The current version of the application can be found on [GitHub](https://github.com/comp127/redux-tasks/tree/part6-0), branch *part6-0*.
+The current version of the application can be found on [GitHub](https://github.com/comp227/redux-tasks/tree/part6-0), branch *part6-0*.

 ### More components

-Let's separate creating a new task into a component.
+Let's separate creating a new task into a component (*components/NewTask.js*).

 ```js
 import { useDispatch } from 'react-redux' // highlight-line